-High-yield pulp prices are expected to remain near historically high levels in the near-term and moderate by year end.
-Strong demand for pulp, reduced recycled fiber imports to China, and supply side issues in the global pulp industry continue to support pulp prices.
-With no significant new capacity expected in the pulp markets in the near future, supply-demand dynamics indicate continued strong market conditions.
+High-yield pulp prices are expected to remain near historically high levels in the fourth quarter.
+Strong demand for pulp, reduced recycled fiber imports to China, and global industry production at or near capacity continue to support pulp prices.
+With no significant new capacity expected in the pulp markets in the near-future, supply-demand dynamics should yield positive market conditions into 2019.